Positioning vs. Messaging – Key Differences and Similarities

 Relevant Characteristics Between Positioning and Messaging

-Let’s clarify positioning and messaging by looking at key characteristics defining the two.
+Let’s clarify positioning and messaging by examining the key characteristics that define the two.

 PositioningMessaging

-ObjectiveAims to provide your teams with a clear understanding of your brand, its benefits, and your position in the marketplaceAims to express the value of your brand to your target audience by translating your positioning into statements that resonate with each buyer's persona
+ObjectiveAims to provide teams with a clear understanding of a brand, its benefits, and its position in the marketplaceAims to express the value of a brand to the target audience by translating the positioning into statements that resonate with each buyer's persona

-DependencyDepends on the strengths of your brand and the actual value of your offeringsDepends on the clarity of your positioning and the needs, interests, and preferences of each audience segment
+DependencyDepends on the strengths of a brand and the actual value of the offeringsDepends on the clarity of the positioning and the needs, interests, and preferences of each audience segment

 Content VariationPositioning statements or frameworks are concise and stay consistent over a period of timeMessaging statements can vary per audience segment and evolve over time

-ApplicationGuides and informs your messagingUsed to inspire action and motivate engagement
+ApplicationGuides and informs the messagingUsed to inspire action and motivate engagement

 ImpactResults in effective messagingResults in higher engagement and conversions